 Are international graduates of the MIB:QM track eligible for an OPT STEM Extension?

-International students who graduate from the MIB:QM are eligible for a STEM extension of their OPT work permit.
+International students who graduate from the MIB:QM may be eligible for a STEM extension of their OPT work permit.
 Details on the process and parameters can be found here.

 Why is the OPT STEM extension desirable?